lobbyra/ft_transcendence/README.md

 To start this project, you have to use the command `docker-compose up --build`.

 ⚠ 42 authentication will not work because you need API keys.
+⚠ This is a student project, some things could be outdated.

 ## Our documentation: